mcu-tools/mcuboot/docs/encrypted_images.md

 the `secondary slot`.

 PS: Each encrypted image must have its own key TLV that should be unique and used only for this particular image.
+Random `nonce` and `salt` can be used as addtional sources of randomised data.
+Security is not compromised however until unique key is used for each encrypted image.

 Also when swap method is employed, the sizes of both images are saved to the status area just before starting the upgrade process, because it